ben-tanen/ben-tanen.github.io/_posts/2016-04-26-photography.md

 ---
 layout: post
-title:  'Lots of Light Painting'
+title: Lots of Light Painting
-date:   2016-04-26 15:05:41
+date: '2016-04-26 12:00:00'
-thumbnail: /assets/img/post-thumbnails/light-painting.png
+thumbnail: /assets/img/post-thumbnails/photography-0ff1e3ea.png
 ---

 Before I became all lame, I use to be fairly into photography.
 I was never superb myself but I loved to experiment with things.
 I adored light painting and spent hours trying to make cool patterns with some fancy glow sticks.